BCSC 163: Syllabus

 Respect, Curiosity, Generosity, and Kindness

 Please don’t be our “Patient Zero”!
-The pandemic is still with us.
 We should do everything we can to keep each other safe.
 As a higher-risk individual, I will be wearing a mask while teaching for the foreseeable future regardless of what the university’s masking requirements are, and welcome others to join me.
 If you are sick (any kind of sick, not just COVID!): I want you to take care of yourself AND avoid spreading it.
 Just send me an email to let me know that you’re not able to come to class due to illness, and if you feel up to it, you can ask me to turn Zoom on during the class so that you can listen along.
 All of the materials will be on Google Drive, and you can follow the instructions for making up a missed class (see page 2).
 If you need a little more time because sickness is slowing you down, just ask - I can almost always grant you that, as long as you keep me updated.

 During discussions (both in person and online): We aren’t always going to agree, and there’s nothing wrong with that; we don’t all share the same experiences or backgrounds!
 But this does mean that we need to approach discussions respectfully.
 It’s important to listen (or read) as well as to speak (or write), and if you notice that you’re doing too much of one or the other during a particular discussion, try to bring them into balance.
 Make substantive, productive comments.
 Aim to say what you have to say with respect and kindness, and to interpret what others have said through a lens of curiosity and generosity.
 This class should be a brave space: a space where we are open to taking risks, where we expect to be uncomfortable sometimes, but we do not ignore anyone’s physical, social, or emotional needs.